SanclerZanella/off_the_reef_project/README.md

   * Add a shopping suggestion section to the surfboards page using an API like amazon, ebay or google shopping.

+  * Add more surf spots.

+  * Add more hours on hourly and surf forecast report.

 ---
 ## Technologies Used